 - Study abroad for free through scholarships

-WAEC subject combination (requirements) for Shipping and Maritime Technology
+WAEC Subject Combination For Shipping and Maritime Technology

 - English Language

-JAMB UTME subject combination (requirements) for Shipping and Maritime Technology
+JAMB subject combination for Shipping and Maritime Technology

 Direct Entry requirement (required A-level result) to study Shipping and Maritime Technology